hindman/optopus/README.md

 ```

 Because Optopus treats groups as first-class citizens in command-line grammar,
-and because it will also offer flexibible querying and configuration APIs
+and because it will also offer flexible querying and configuration APIs
 allowing developers to organize options into meaningful arrangements with
 symbolic names, developers working on larger scripts (or really any script that
 could benefits from such devices) will have flexible mechanisms to generate